 The question confronting infectious disease experts and policymakers is: how will SARS-CoV-2 behave?

 The most closely related viruses—four other types of spherical, spiked betacoronaviruses—offer a few clues.
 Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS) have never spread widely or fast enough to show seasonality.
-But two endemic betacoronaviruses (OC43 and HKU1) that cause the common cold spread more in the winter.
+But two endemic betacoronaviruses (OC43 and HKU1) cause the common cold spread more in the winter.
 (Endemic viruses are always present; epidemic viruses spread rapidly in a region; pandemics spread globally.)

 If the COVID-19 coronavirus favors winter like its cousins, cases of the disease would fade during the summer but then surge back in autumn or winter.
-There is worrisome precedent for this possibility.
+There is a worrisome precedent for this possibility.
 During the 1918 influenza pandemic, the first wave of illness came in the spring but was relatively modest.
-It was the second wave that arrived in fall 1918 that was catastrophic and caused tens of millions of deaths around the world.
+It was the second wave that arrived in the fall of 1918 that was catastrophic and caused tens of millions of deaths around the world.

 The science surrounding the potential seasonality of SARS-CoV-2 is far too new to say anything with certainty.
 “There is a real rush to get studies out now,” said Benjamin Zaitchik, a Johns Hopkins University researcher working on a NASA Applied Sciences project to investigate whether environmental factors are affecting the spread of the new coronavirus.
 “Everybody is trying to help, and many people feel like getting something out faster is how you help right now.
 But the public should understand that, even a few months into this, there is still nothing definitive regarding the seasonality of the virus.”